 The definition of growth hacking

 Growth hacking is still a relatively new term, coined by entrepreneur Sean Ellis in 2010.
-Before coming up with this buzzword, he was trying to name a new job position for someone who can help startups accelerate their growth and offer consulting, and defined that person as “someone whose true north is growth”.
+Before coming up with this buzzword, he was trying to name a new job position for someone who can help startups accelerate their growth and offers consulting, and also defined that person as “someone whose true north is growth”.

 For a startup, quick growth is everything.
 Either you manage to gain revenue and users, or you die out.
-So, a growth hacker is a person whose job is to find effective, creative and sometimes unconventional solutions to help a startup grow quicker.
+So, a growth hacker is a person whose job is to find effective, creative, and sometimes unconventional solutions to help a startup grow quicker.

 Growth hacks you should know about